Skip to main content

 Pre-fill URLs

-AI tools can pre-fill the upload form by navigating to /u#BASE64_JSON=....
+AI tools can pre-fill the upload form via query params or hash fragment.
 The user sees a review card with “Publish” and “Edit first” buttons.

 const data = {